 The autumn chill is now, thankfully, in full swing.
 I love the summer time as much as anyone, but after a while, the heats start slowing you down, and I, for one, begin to yearn for some crisper air.

-As a clothing fanatic, it’s totally reasonable that I’d want to wear sport coats, hats, and all the other accoutrements that come along with the time when leaves change color.
+As a clothing fanatic, it’s totally reasonable that I’d want to wear sport coats, hats, and all the other accouterments that come along with the time when leaves change color.

 Thankfully, this past week was chilly enough to really warrant some boots, and I had a new pair that I absolutely needed to take for a spin: the Wolverine 1000 Mile Boot in Cordovan No. 8.

 As you may know, this isn’t the first time that I’ve reviewed a pair of Wolverine 1000 mile boots.
-It’s unlikely that this will be my last, either.
+It’s unlikely that this will be my last pair, either.
 I was a big fan of the original pair I got, and my new ones are truly a thing of beauty.

 I’m particularly excited to own and review a cordovan boot.
 Though my footwear collection is easily in the triple digits even after a serious downscaling session with the ruthless Michael, I’ve never owned a pair of cordovan shoes despite being well aware of the quality and comfort of the material.

-Below is a full review of my new boots.
-I quite frankly love them, but I’ll get into specific below.
+Below is a full review of my new boots including:

 Wolverine 1000 Mile Cordovan No. 8 Review